How Long Does It Take To Go From

 7. Maintenance and Updates

 Launching your app is not the end of the journey.
-Ongoing maintenance and updates are essential to keep your app running smoothly and address user feedback.
+So ongoing maintenance and updates are essential to keep your app running smoothly and address user feedback.
 This involves fixing bugs, adding new features, and optimizing performance.
 Regular updates also help ensure your app remains compatible with the latest operating systems and devices.

 Time Estimate: Ongoing